All GV stories should have a big, beautiful image at the top. A well-chosen image can set the tone of a story and help hook readers.

 - Credit for the photographer or artist (Subhashish Panigrahi)

-- The license that the photographer or artist has select for the image (CC BY-NC 2.)
+- The license that the photographer or artist has selected for the image (CC BY-NC 2.)

 The first two parts are pretty easy to find on Flickr, Wikimedia and elsewhere.
 The last part is a bit trickier.
 In this particular case, these letters stand for “Creative Commons Attribution Non-Commercial Version 2.0″.
 This refers to a specific license offered by Creative Commons, that anyone can use for their images or other creative works.